GhostAtom/langgraph-factory-workspace/README.md

-# Documentation
+# Status Endpoint Documentation

-## /status Endpoint
+## Overview

-This application includes a `/status` endpoint that returns the system uptime in seconds.
+This express application includes a `/status` endpoint that provides the system's uptime in a human-readable format.
+The uptime tells you how long the application has been running.

-### How to Run
+## How to Run

-1. Ensure Node.js is installed.
+1. Ensure Node.js and npm are installed.
-2. Run `npm install` to install dependencies.
-3. Execute `node src/app.js` to start the server.

-### Running Tests

-Run `npm test` to execute all tests.
+2. Clone the repository.
+3. Install dependencies using `npm install`.
+4. Start the application using `node src/server.js`.

+## Endpoint

+- **GET /status**
+  - **Response**
+    - 200 OK
+    - Content: `{ "uptime": "<days> days, <hours> hours, <minutes> minutes" }`

+## Testing

+To run tests, use the command: `npm test`.